IBI tax (town hall rates) and refuse collection (basura)

 - Refuse collection is required so your town hall collects your properties’ garbage.

 IBI and refuse collection are local taxes levied by your town hall.
 Paid normally once a year.
 We offer a service to set up payment of both taxes as a direct debit against your Spanish bank account (please note the first tax invoices needs to be paid in person, in Spain).
 This may require a Power of Attorney at times.

 We will be very pleased to discuss your matter with you.
-You can contact us by e-mail at email@example.com, by telephone on (+34) 952 19 22 88 or by completing our contact form.
+You can contact us by e-mail at email@example.com, by telephone on (+34) 952 19 22 88 or by completing our contact form to book an appointment.